-Clint P. Larsen, DPM, studied history and science at Brigham Young University, before following attending the California School of Podiatric Medicine.
+Clint P. Larsen, DPM, studied history and science at Brigham Young University, after which he attended the California School of Podiatric Medicine.
 He graduated with a Doctorate of Podiatric Medicine as the 2008 Valedictorian.
 Dr. Larsen completed a three-year surgical residency at Saint Joseph Regional Medical Center in South Bend, Ind., in 2011, where he specialized in arthroscopy and the treatment of the diabetic foot.
+Dr. Clint Larsen is Board Certified in Reconstructive Foot and Ankle Surgery.
 He is an Associate of the American College of Foot and Ankle Surgery and a member of the Pi Delta Honor Society and the American Podiatric Medical Association.
-He and his wife, Rebecca, have four children, ages nine to toddler.
+He serves on the Utah Podiatric Medical Association Board and is the current Chief of Podiatry for Intermountain Medical Center in Murray.
+He works at the VA SLC once a week as an Attending, training residents in Foot and Ankle surgery.
+He enjoys teaching the residents and working the veterans in our community.
+He and his wife, Rebecca, have four children.
 On a personal note, Dr. Larsen loves the outdoors: hiking, rock hunting.
 He also has been very involved in the scouting program, not only as an Eagle Scout but as a leader in both the Cub and Boy Scouts.
-He enjoys music, plays the piano and drums, and has participated in the Murray City Orchestra as the percussionist.
-Dr. Larsen speaks Portuguese and medical Spanish.